Etno series photographed by Ula Koska

 11. Bigotry is worse than Atheism.
 A bigot cloaked in religion is the most despicable person in the world.

-17. It’s okay to poop in public restrooms.
+17. It’s okay to go number 2 in public restrooms.
 I mean, really.
-There’s a reason why restrooms were invented, and you don’t have to be ashamed or shame people for it.
+There’s a reason why John Harington invented the toilet, and you don’t have to be ashamed or shame people for it.
+As long as you’re not a pig, or the comfort room looks like it’s being maintained properly, go heed the call of nature.

 19. Sometimes people mean well when they act as assholes.
-And it’s the same flipped around.
+However, it’s the same flipped around.
 It’s confusing but profoundly interesting to take notice of.
+So, go figure I guess.

 20. Game of Thrones may be the first and last book series I’ll ever read.
-Unless a more overwhelming and mindfucking book is released.
+Unless I discover a more overwhelming and mindfucking book, which is less likely.

 21. Destiny is not something fulfilled, rather it’s something realized.
-Allowing yourself to trust in the signs thrown out by the universe and meeting that halfway with your own hopes and dreams, is total bliss.
+Allowing yourself to trust in the signs thrown out by the universe and meeting that halfway with your own hopes and dreams.
+Plus this means total bliss.

 22. Having a decent number of good friends is better than a million social media followers.

-23. People are given different opportunities every single second.
+23. Different opportunities happen to different people.
 Just because someone else is prettier, smarter, richer or luckier, doesn’t mean your life is worth any less.

 Looking back and contemplating about life as you turn a year older is such a rejuvenating feeling.
 I’m curious how my next year would turn out.
 I sincerely want to thank each and everyone who wished me well during my birthday.
 You guys are the best!
 I love you all!